-Entering incidents into the incident reporting system is, well, the easy part – and only the beginning.
+Entering incidents into the incident management system is, well, the easy part – and only the beginning.

-Measure and improve your response times using your incident reporting software.
+Measure and improve your response times using your incident management software.

-Before we discuss how to use response time reporting at your property, there’s something we must cover.
+Before we discuss how to use response time management at your property, there’s something we must cover.

 Now, you might be thinking: